 Why?
 We can take our toughest trials and turn them into a much bigger testimony showing God’s glory in and through them.
 What a blessing and impact that we can make in so many lives of those who need to hear it most!
 But how can we view living with chronic illnesses in a positive way?
 (Click the link above for the rest of this post.)

-Next, we have Haley, who has struggled with ADD, anxiety and the drug Adderall for most of her life.
+Next, in our stories of overcoming adversity, we have Haley, who has struggled with ADD, anxiety and the drug Adderall for most of her life.
 You will just love how Haley was able to turn everything over to the Lord to simplify her life and overcome her challenges with the side effects that come with such a potent drug.
-Here is her story.
+Here is her story:

 At a young age, I struggled to focus in school.
 I never got terrible grades but I did lack concentration which in turn affected my grades.
 Teachers saw my struggle with school but mistook it for a lack of effort and told me I would never amount to anything.